-people have always been fascinated by their ‘secret’ night-time journeys.
-Over the years there have been many theories as to why we dream and the function dreams serve.
+People have always been fascinated by their ‘secret’ night-time journeys.
+Over the years there have been many theories as to why we dream and the functions they serve.

 It has been agreed for some time that dreams deal with emotion.
 However, not all emotion causes dreaming.
 Only emotional arousal unexpressed while awake causes us to dream.
 So, for example, if you have a screaming row with your partner you are unlikely to dream about it as the emotional arousal was allowed full expression.
 (In effect the problem that went into your mind whilst awake was removed whilst awake.
 Therefore it was not in your mind as you went to sleep.)